-Kim Kardashian: ‘Radar Online’ Says It Helped Provide Robbery Video [Debunked]
+Kim Kardashian: ‘Radar Online’ Didn’t Provide Robbery Video [Debunked]

 “Kanye West did not walk out on Kim Kardashian during a couples counseling session, despite a new report.
 Gossip Cop can exclusively correct this claim.
 We’re told it’s false,” reported columnist Michael Lewittes, who laughed about the alleged “source” hiding out under the therapist’s desk.

 There is one story regarding Kardashian that isn’t a rumor.
-In a shocking revelation, Us Weekly reveals that Kim Kardashian’s Paris limo driver has been arrested in connection to her October robbery.
+In a shocking revelation, Us Weekly reveals that Kim Kardashian’s Paris limo driver has been arrested in connection with her October robbery.

 “Police are investigating whether Kim Kardashian’s robbery was an inside job.
 One of the 17 suspects arrested in connection with the heist works for the limo company that the Kardashian-Jenner family regularly used during trips to Paris, French newspaper Le Monde reports and Us Weekly confirms.”

-The article adds that the limo driver was the last person to drive Kardashian before the October 3 incident, where Kardashian, 36, was tied up and gagged by several armed assailants who took an estimated $10 million worth of jewelry from the reality show and social media superstar.
+The article adds that the limo driver was the last person to drive Kardashian before the October 3 incident, where Kardashian, 36, was tied up and gagged by several armed assailants who took an estimated $10 million worth of jewelry from the reality show star and social media superstar.
 Many have been celebrating the arrest on Twitter.

 @JonathanCheban awwww.
 Thank God they already found the suspects behind the robbery case.
 I'm really so happy for you @KimKardashian xoxo